aws-samples/aws-modernization-with-nirmata/content/5_Cluster_Control/14_Policy_Reports.md

 Navigate to Policy set in Nirmata and click on **Add Policy set**.
 It is not mandatory to use Nirmata’s curated policy sets.
 Create a custom policy set by clicking on Add Custom Policy Set.
 This option provides more control over the lifecycle of the underlying policies.

-The page displays two options to create a policy set:
+The page displays two options to create a policy set: Git(recommended) and YAML

-a.
-Git (recommended) - Select this option to create a Policy Set from an existing Git repository.

-b.
-YAML - Select this option to create a Policy Set by uploading YAML files directly.

-Click on Git and add the settings like below:
+Click on Git and add the settings for the repo like below:

 **Repo**: https://github.com/nirmata/demo-ws-nirmata